Today is my cousin Nate’s birthday.

-When at coffee shops I almost always order a 12-ounce, double Americano with a little bit of half-and-half steamed in.
+When at coffee shops I order an 8-ounce, double Americano with a little bit of half-and-half steamed in.

 I used to just add cream to my Americano at the coffee fix-up bar, but now I ask the barista to steam a little bit of half and half in to the drink instead.
 (This is not the same as an Americano Misto.
 An Americano Misto is half water and half milk.)

-There are several advantage to getting the half-and-half steamed in:
+There are several advantages to getting the half-and-half steamed in:

 If you prefer lattes or cappuccinos, an Americano is about half the cost, but with the steamed-in creamer it tastes nearly the same.